 The Passive House-certified home features high levels of insulation and high-performing, triple-glazed windows from Zola European Windows and Doors.
 Ample south-facing glazing is enhanced by exterior motorized aluminum shades, which can be lowered to block unwanted summer sun.
 A mahogany deck, finished with Penofin penetrating oil, hosts cafe chairs and a red table from Design Within Reach.

-A green laminate countertop by Abet Laminati is surrounded by Norman Foster’s Emeco 20-06 counter stools in the kitchen, which includes a Frigidaire induction range, Faber Cylindra Isola range hood, Blomberg dishwasher, Fisher & Paykel fridge, and flat-grain fir plywood cabinets by Portland craftsman Doug Chamblin.
-A Louis Poulsen PH 5 pendant illuminates a Modernica Tenon Table and Eames Molded Plastic chairs with Eiffel bases.
-A George Nelson Ball Clock hangs nearby.
+A green laminate countertop by Abet Laminati is surrounded by Norman Foster’s Emeco 20-06 counter stools at the island in the kitchen, which has an integrated Frigidaire induction range, Faber Cylindra Isola range hood, Blomberg dishwasher, Fisher & Paykel fridge, and flat-grain fir plywood cabinets by Portland craftsman Doug Chamblin.